devellison/pianoshooter/readme.md

 First Key      | If less than the full 128 keys are used, allows adjustment to the first key of the displayed keyboard Key Set        | Allows selection of alternate models for the keys.

+## Synchronizing and Tweaking MIDI for Pianoshooter

+Especially when PianoShooter is in PlayerMode, it can be tricky to align the MIDI with the audio and get the MIDI stream exactly the way you want it.
+I've created a few tools for this in  [Impostorem Tools](https://github.com/devellison/impostorem_tools).
+- BeatDelay is a plugin that delays an audio stream by a set number of beats - you can set this to match the preroll in Pianoshooter for player mode.
+- MIDIMuck is a plugin that allows you to filter out MIDI notes and change the channel, octave, etc.
+  This is especially useful to filter out keyswitches and set up different instruments for different colors/channels.

 ### <a name="Samples"/>Samples:
+- [Euterpe 1](https://youtu.be/WEeOEKrbE9A) (Latest LyricText & Pianoshooter video using 1.1 with plugins from [Impostorem Tools](https://github.com/devellison/impostorem_tools) )
 - [Impostorem v1.1](https://youtu.be/Hy4qLU1YMmk) ( Player mode with cuboid notes and half-circle keyboard.
 PianoShooter only )
 - [Impostorem - An Introduction](https://youtu.be/c_HeOebqPMg) ( Shooter mode with flat notes, flat keyboard, and additional effects )
 - [Stress Test](https://www.youtube.com/watch?v=Pgzu_G7VlTU&ab_channel=Impostorem) ( lower your volume, image made with [Miditizer](https://github.com/devellison/miditize) )